 The official religion of Gambia is Islam; as a result, most villagers of N’jau are Muslim.

 The first primary school in N’jau was established in 1947.
 There is currently one primary school in N’jau, featuring grades 1 through 8.
 The 14-15 teachers at the school teach subjects including Economics, Politics, Government, Religion, History, Social and Environmental Studies, and Mathematics.
 A typical economics class teaches Gambian economy, taxation policies, import/export activity, and general foreign or domestic trade, while religion classes focus on Islam and Christianity.
 The school itself has been upgraded several times over the years, including a rebuilding in 1994 done by the non-profit Gambian organization “Future in Our Hands.”

-Similar to many West African communities, naming ceremonies are customary in N’jau as a symbolic celebration of children.
-In N’jau, naming ceremonies involve the entire community.
-The family (including the husband and wife, siblings, and extended relatives) sits in the middle of a circle, surrounded by members of the community.
-Often, the family will coordinate matching outfits and dress.
+Similar to many West African communities, naming ceremonies for newborn babies are customary in N’jau as a symbolic celebration of children.
+In N’jau, naming ceremonies involve the entire community and the family (including the husband and wife, siblings, and extended relatives) sits in the middle of a circle, surrounded by members of the community.
+Often, the family will coordinate matching outfits.
 A priest shaves the head of the newborn (naming ceremonies usually occur 1-2 weeks after birth), and cleanses the newborn with water.
 This is followed by singing and dancing from women in the community (who play drums and other instruments).
 Occasionally, a family will pay for an entertainer to visit the village, and provide loud music and drumming.
 The community dances around the family, offering gifts (clothes, jewelry, shoes) and money to the family.

 Naming ceremonies are also customary for guests to the village, including extended visitors.
 In this case, the visitor is “adopted” into a family.